grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "Few more below."
 Percy was still staring at the mini-sub.
 "That's a hell of a fucked-up craft ya got there."

 "Like it?
-I built it my self.
+I built it myself.
 Welded it together on a mountaintop coffee farm from rotted-all-to-fuck scraps of metal.
 They had a bunch of land higher up where the coffee don't grow, and it seemed like a good place to build a boat.
 It was.
 'Cept it wasn't a good place to launch a boat from.
 Getting it down to the water was way fuckin' harder than the buildin' of it."

 "I would imagine," said Hemi.